 Before You Begin: First, Empty Your Cup

-There is a traditional Zen story about how you must "empty your cup."
+There is a Zen Buddhist tradition story about how you must "empty your cup."

 The story is a conversation between a Zen tea master and a student.
 The master is pouring tea into the student's cup.
 Rather than stopping when the cup is complete, he continues pouring as tea spills over the top of the teacup and onto the table.